openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 Sets whether to enable the multi-window permission.

+Enabling the multi-window permission requires implementation of the **onWindowNew** event.
+For details about the sample code, see [onWindowNew](#onwindownew9).

 **Parameters**

 | Name        | Type   | Mandatory  | Default Value  | Description        |